jkereako/REFrostedViewController/README.md

 # REFrostedViewController

 This is a simplified version of Romamn Efimov's REFrostedViewController.

-It is a great example of how to handle menu items in iOS.
+This project is a great example of how to handle menu items in iOS.

 ## Changes from original project